 While you might know the Sunshine Coast for it’s beautiful and dramatic coastlines, this stunning area also features lush hinterland that makes it perfect for exploring.

-This is another side to the surf and sun you're familiar with, but it can be just as relaxing.
-Organise a rental car in the Sunshine Coast and take the picturesque drive from the beach and make sure you don't miss out on these top five attractions!
+This is another side to the surf and sun you’re familiar with, but it can be just as relaxing.
+Organise a Sunshine Coast Airport car rental with East Coast Car Rentals, and take the picturesque drive from the beach and make sure you don’t miss out on these top five attractions!

 The Big Pineapple